microverseinc/ror-social-scaffold/README.md

 This is an app built with the fundamentals of any CRUD application.
 A user can only see and can create posts if logged in.
-A user can send, accept or reject friend request.
+A user can send, accept or reject friend requests.

 ## Built With